 VIEW OF THE HEBREWS

-Ethan Smith was a Minister in Poultney, Vermont, who publishedView of the Hebrews.
-The book expounds upon a commonly held view of the era, that the numerous and distinct American Indian tribes originated from Hebrew stock.
-The thesis became common knowledge in the region and enjoyed wide circulation in New England and New York, running through two editions in 1823 and 1825.
+Ethan Smith was a Minister in Poultney, Vermont, who published View of the Hebrews, which expounds upon a commonly held notion of the time of the numerous and distinct American Indian tribes having originated from Hebrew stock.
+View of the Hebrews enjoyed wide circulation in New England and New York, running through two editions in 1823 and 1825.

-Ethan’s work reads nothing like the Book of Mormon, yet provides the entire framework and storyline.
-The book begins with the destruction of Jerusalem, while suggesting that the Ten Tribes came to America before dividing into two disparate groups, one barbarous, the other civilized.
-Ethan elaborates on robust military fortifications, forms of government, a hidden book revealed, prophets among ancient Americans, ancient Indians as highly civilized people, while offering copious quotes from King James version Isaiah.
+While scholars agree that Ethan’s work reads nothing like the Book of Mormon, the framework and storyline of both books are remarkably similar.
+View of the Hebrews begins with the destruction of Jerusalem while suggesting that the Ten Tribes came to America before dividing into two disparate groups: one barbarous, the other civilized.
+Ethan elaborates on robust military fortifications, forms of government, a hidden book that becomes revealed, prophets among ancient Americans, and ancient Indians as highly civilized people, while offering numerous quotes from the King James Bible version of Isaiah.

-Few Mormons today have ever heard of Ethan’s work, or how perfectly it fit into Joseph Smith’s 19th Century world view.
-Oliver Cowdery, Joseph Smith’s 3rd cousin and soon to be scribe of Joseph Smith, certainly knew, as he lived in Poultney, VT for 26 years.
-Oliver’s family attended Ethan’s congregation.
+Few Mormons today have heard of Ethan’s work, or how perfectly it fits into the nineteenth-century worldview that informed Joseph Smith.
+Oliver Cowdery, Joseph Smith’s third cousin and primary scribe on the Book of Mormon, was undoubtedly aware of View of the Hebrews, as he lived in Poultney for twenty-six years and his family attended Ethan’s congregation.

 - Rejection of Jesus Christ as our atoning Savior.

 - O Jerusalem!
-Thou that killest the prophets – destruction of Jerusalem.
+Thou that killest the prophets – destruction of Jerusalem. [p.19]

 - A prophet ascends the walls, in tremendous voice exclaimed, ‘Wo, wo to this city, this temple, and this people!’, while arrows shot at him. [p.26]

 - The natives of our country are the outcasts of Israel – they have lost their way…bewildered in darkness. [p, vii]

-- American Indians derive their origin from a foreign stock.
+- American Indians derive their origin from a foreign stock. [p.
+159]

 - Tools of iron not being found in these works, is no sign they did not possess them.
-For had they been there, they would, no doubt, long since have been dissolved by rust.
+For had they been there, they would, no doubt, long since have been dissolved by rust. [p.
+194]

 - After they settled in America they became wholly separated from the hunting and savage tribes of their brethren…lost the knowledge of their having descended from the same family.

-- The more civilized part continued for many centuries; tremendous wars were frequent between them and their savage brethren, till the former became extinct.
+- The more civilized part continued for many centuries; tremendous wars were frequent between them and their savage brethren, till the former became extinct. [p.
+173]

-- The savage tribes prevailed…annihilated their more civilized brethren.
-This accounts for their loss of the knowledge of letters, of the art of navigation, and of the use of iron.
+- The savage tribes prevailed…annihilated their more civilized brethren. …This accounts for their loss of the knowledge of letters, of the art of navigation, and of the use of iron. [p.
+172]

-- People of Israel who came into the western continent maintained some degree of civilization for a long time…finally became extinct, at least in North America, under the rage of their more numerous savage brethren.
+- People of Israel who came into the western continent maintained some degree of civilization for a long time…finally became extinct, at least in North America, under the rage of their more numerous savage brethren. [p.
+188]

-- Situated in the midst of savage tribes from their race…degenerated…intent on the destruction of this better part of their brethren…struggling to maintain their existence and to maintain their religious traditions, they would naturally form many of the very things above enumerated, walled towns, forts, temples, altars, habitations of chieftains, watch towers.
+- Situated in the midst of savage tribes from their race…degenerated…intent on the destruction of this better part of their brethren…struggling to maintain their existence and to maintain their religious traditions, they would naturally form many of the very things above enumerated, walled towns, forts, temples, altars, habitations of chieftains, watch towers. [p.
+189]

 - An old Indian informed him that his fathers in this country had…a book which they had for a long time preserved.
-But having lost the knowledge of reading it, they concluded it would be of no further use to them; and they buried it with an Indian Chief.
+But having lost the knowledge of reading it, they concluded it would be of no further use to them; and they buried it with an Indian Chief. [p.
+223]

 - They would preserve these fragments of their better days with the utmost care.
-Wherever they went then, they would have these with them…keep them with diligence…most precious contents…fearing these precious leaves would get lost.
+Wherever they went then, they would have these with them…keep them with diligence…most precious contents…fearing these precious leaves would get lost. [p.
+224]

-- It was buried; and hence was providentially transmitted to us.
+- It was buried; and hence was providentially transmitted to us. [p.
+225]

-- Some modern Jew left it there in the situation in which it was found…on Indian Hill underground.
+- Some modern Jew left it there in the situation in which it was found…on Indian Hill underground. [p.
+225]

-- The account of the old Indian, that his fathers had buried, not long ago, a book which they could not read.
+- The account of the old Indian, that his fathers had buried, not long ago, a book which they could not read. [p.
+227]

-- The great and generous Christian people, who occupy much of the land of those natives, and who are on the ground of their continent, and hence are the best prepared to ameliorate their condition, and bring them to the knowledge and order of the God of Israel, must of course be the people to whom this work is assigned.
+- The great and generous Christian people, who occupy much of the land of those natives, and who are on the ground of their continent, and hence are the best prepared to ameliorate their condition, and bring them to the knowledge and order of the God of Israel, must of course be the people to whom this work is assigned. [p.
+230]

-- They will be fulfilled only in the conversion of these ancient people of God to Christianity.
+- They will be fulfilled only in the conversion of these ancient people of God to Christianity. [p.
+64]

-- This address of heaven must be to our western continent; or to a hospitable people found here… the two great wings of North and South America meet.
+- This address of heaven must be to our western continent; or to a hospitable people found here… the two great wings of North and South America meet. [p.
+238]

-- Go thou nation highly distinguished in the last days (America), save the remnant of my people.
+- Go thou nation highly distinguished in the last days (America), save the remnant of my people. [p.
+250]

 What Did B.H.
 Conclude?

-Brigham H. Roberts (B. H.) was President of The Seventy in the 1920s, took three polygamous wives and was a true believing LDS General Authority.
+Brigham H. Roberts (B. H.) was President of the Quorum of the Seventy in the 1920s.
 At the request of Apostle James Talmage, B. H. conducted a thorough review of various difficulties and anachronisms within the Book of Mormon narrative.
 As a result, B. H. spent a great deal of time with Ethan Smith’s View of the Hebrews.
+Roberts concluded that Ethan Smith’s work provided “structural material” for Joseph Smith’s Book of Mormon:

-Ethan Smith’s View of the Hebrews as “structural material” for Joseph Smith’s Book of Mormon?
-“It has been pointed out in these pages that there are many things in the former book that might well have suggested many major things in the other.
-Not a few things merely, one or two, or half dozen, but many; and it is this fact of many things of similarity and the cumulative force of them that makes them so serious a menace to Joseph Smith’s story of the Book of Mormon’s origin.”
-(B. H. Roberts, Studies of the Book of Mormon, p.
-240)
+It has been pointed out in these pages that there are many things in the former book that might well have suggested many major things in the other.
+Not a few things merely, one or two, or half dozen, but many; and it is this fact of many things of similarity and the cumulative force of them that makes them so serious a menace to Joseph Smith’s story of the Book of Mormon’s origin.
+(B. H. Roberts, Studies of the Book of Mormon, 240)

-It would not be a stretch to “assume” Smith remained acutely aware of buried treasure lore.
-Even Palmyra’s tiny Wayne Sentinel reprinted “Money Diggers” from the Windsor Journal (Vermont), on Feb 16, 1825, deriding the abundance of Kidd’s treasure seekers.
-“We are sorry to observe, even in this enlightened age, so prevalent a disposition to credit the accounts of the marvelous.
+Captain Kidd novels were well known in their day, and the Smiths are documented to have enjoyed them.
+Palmyra resident Ann Eaton noted that Kidd was Joseph’s “hero,” whose work he “eagerly and often perused” (Dan Vogel, Early Mormon Documents, 3:148).
+So popular was Captain Kidd lore that even Palmyra’s tiny Wayne Sentinel reprinted “Money Diggers” from the Windsor Journal (Vermont), on Feb 16, 1825, deriding the abundance of Kidd’s treasure seekers.
+“We are sorry to observe,” the article reported, “even in this enlightened age, so prevalent a disposition to credit the accounts of the marvelous.
 Even the frightful stories of money being hid under the surface of the earth, and enchanted by the Devil or Robert Kidd, are received by many of our respectable fellow citizens as truths.”